fortracc/pyfortracc/doc/BI/BI_TRACKING.rst

 - **Ellipse fitting correction**: Approximates clusters with ellipses to normalize shape changes during tracking.

 For each correction method, new columns are created in the tracking table to store the corrected displacement vector components.
 These columns are named as follows:

 - `u_spl`, `v_spl`: Corrected displacement components for split events.
 - `u_mrg`, `v_mrg`: Corrected displacement components for merge events.
 - `u_inc`, `v_inc`: Corrected displacement components for inner core corrections.
 - `u_opt`, `v_opt`: Corrected displacement components for optical flow corrections.
 - `u_elp`, `v_elp`: Corrected displacement components for ellipse fitting corrections.

 These correction methods significantly attenuate errors in displacement vector composition, improving trajectory accuracy and overall tracking performance.
-For more detailed information about vector correction methods, please refer to the dedicated documentation in `doc/CF/CORRECTION.rst` and the published article: https://doi.org/10.3390/rs14215408.
+For more detailed information about vector correction methods, please refer to the dedicated documentation in `CORRECTION <https://pyfortracc.readthedocs.io/en/latest/CF/CORRECTION.html>`_ and the published article: `https://doi.org/10.3390/rs14215408 <https://doi.org/10.3390/rs14215408>`_.

 For more information and detailed examples, please refer to the examples section.